IRT-Open-Source/scf/modules/EBU-TT2EBU-TT-D/README.md

 ## DESCRIPTION
-This transformation assumes that the input EBU-TT file is based on an EBU-STL file and the transformation followed the guidelines of EBU Tech 3360.
+This transformation assumes that the input EBU-TT file is based on an EBU STL file and the transformation followed the guidelines of EBU Tech 3360.

 ## EXAMPLES